Ochir/ansible-jenkins-gerrit-transmission/README.md

 *ansible-playbook site.yml --ask-sudo-pass*

 The entire installation process takes a while, so you may drink a coffee or switch to your personal tasks while this playbook is run.
+After installation
+Jenkins is available at localhost:8080,
+Gerrit at localhost:8081,
+Transmission at localhost:9091